creatorsgarten/abitofcoloring/README.md

 This project took me ([@dtinth](https://github.com/dtinth)) about 6 hours to make.
 It was created on the same day as its premiere.
 Without these tools, this project would not have been possible in such a short time frame:

 - **Firebase Realtime Database** for the backend.
 This saves a lot of time as this project is implemented entirely on the client-side, with no server-side code.
-Firebase SDK also manages unreliable internet connections and conflicting updates, which would otherwise require significant effort to implement manually using WebSockets.
+Firebase SDK also manages auto-reconnection (on unreliable internet connections) and conflicting updates, which would otherwise require significant effort to implement manually using WebSockets.

 - **GitHub Copilot** for AI-assisted code completions.
 [GitHub Copilot completed most of my code.](https://twitter.com/dtinth/status/1639152753040834560) When I want to do something, I already know the high-level details, but I didn’t remember the exact API signature.
 Without Copilot, it would cost a lot of time having to look up the correct API signature in the docs.
 For example, I entered `const lpf =`, and it knows I need a low-pass filter, so it completed the remaining code: `const lpf = ctx.createBiquadFilter(); lpf.type = 'lowpass';`.